jamescostian/flashcardz/js-api.md

 # Note About Files

 Flashcardz can read and write files, and make directories.
 But, it **will not touch the file system unless you tell it to**.
-If you intend to use the file system, you ought to run `f.refresh()` before working with flashcardz.
-If you intend to avoid the file system, here's a list of things that mess with the file system:
+If you intend to use the file system, you ought to run `f.refresh()` immediately after initializing flashcardz.
+If you intend to avoid the file system, here's a list of things that you should not use:

-+ `f.getList`
 + `f.loadStack`
 + `f.loadStacks`
++ `f.getList` - use `Object.keys(f.stacks)` to avoid the filesystem
 + `f.refresh`
 + `f.save`
 + `f.import`